rotmanfinhub/deep-macrofin/docs/usage.md

 $$\alpha_i = \frac{f_i \alpha_i}{\sum_{j=1}^m f_j \alpha_j}$$

-**loss_soft_attention** implements the algorithm in Song et al. 2024[^4].
+**Soft Attention** implements the algorithm in Song et al. 2024[^4].
 Specifically, loss weights are linear neural networks applied to individual grid points in the training data.

 ### Latex Variable Map
 Economic models may involve a large amount of variables and equations.
 Each variable can have super-/subscripts.
 To properly distinguish super-/subscripts from powers/derivatives and parse equations when LaTex formula are provided, we require a mapping from LaTex variables to Python strings.
 The keys are LaTex strings in raw format `r""`, and the values are the corresponding python string.
 The following dictionary maps LaTex string $\xi_t^h$ to Python string `"xih"`, and LaTex string $q_t^a$ to Python string `"qa"`.